elysia090/Lab/docs/StoryD.md

 11.2 Ref updates
 11.2.1 Ref updates MUST be atomic (single SQLite transaction).
-11.2.2 Ref update MUST implement compare-and-swap semantics when a caller supplies an expected_old_commit_id.
+11.2.2 Ref update MUST implement compare-and-swap semantics when a caller supplies expected_old_commit_id.
 11.2.3 If expected_old_commit_id is non-null and does not match the current ref value, the server MUST return 409 conflict.
 	12. Chapter JSON (Normative)
 12.1 Chapter blob MUST be JCS-canonical JSON with fields: